Ann Nocenti: Journalism and film

 In the 1990s, Nocenti began to focus on journalism and filmmaking.
 She edited High Times magazine for one year (2004) and was an editor on Prison Life Magazine.
-Her journalism has been published in The Nation, Print, Utne, Heeb, The Brooklyn Rail, CounterPunch, Filmmaker, and Details.
-She has also done work for MoveOn.org.
+Her journalism has been published in The Nation, Print, Utne, Heeb, The Brooklyn Rail, CounterPunch, Filmmaker, and Details, as well for MoveOn.org.

 Nocenti's story "The Most Expensive Road Trip in the World" was collected in The Best American Travel Writing 2008, edited by Anthony Bourdain (Houghton Miifflin).
 She was an editor and writer for Stop Smiling, guest editing the "Gambling Issue".
 As editor of the screenwriting magazine Scenario, Nocenti published the original versions of screenplays and interviewed directors and screenwriters.

 Nocenti co-directed the documentary The Baluch, shot in Baluchistan, and made the short Creep for Glass Eye Pix.

 In 2009, Nocenti taught screenplay writing at the Ciné Institute in Haiti and in 2012 wrote a series for HiLobrow about the country.

-Nocenti made a short documentary film with Wendy Johnson called Disarming Falcons in 2014 which premiered at DOCNYC.
+Nocenti made a short documentary film with Wendy Johnson titled Disarming Falcons in 2014 which premiered at DOCNYC.

-In 2016 she was one of the producers and writers on MAGIC CITY: The Art of the Street, for SC Exhibitions in Dresden, Germany.
-In 2018 she was an executive producer on MARVEL: Universe of Super-Heroes at MoPOP museum in Seattle, Washington.
-In 2018 she wrote The Seeds (with artist David Aja) and in 2019 she wrote Ruby Falls (with artist Flavia Biondi), both for Karen Berger’s new comic imprint Berger Books at Dark Horse Comics.
+In 2016 she was one of the producers and writers on "Magic City: The Art of the Street", for SC Exhibitions in Dresden, Germany.
+In 2018 she was an executive producer on "Marvel: Universe of Super-Heroes" at MoPOP museum in Seattle, Washington.
+In 2018 she wrote The Seeds (with artist David Aja) and in 2019 she wrote Ruby Falls (with artist Flavia Biondi), both for Karen Berger's new comic imprint Berger Books at Dark Horse Comics.

 Cameos and homages

 Nocenti appears on the photo cover of Spider-Woman #50, in costume as Tigra.

 Nocenti appears in The Avengers #215 (Jan.
 1982) as a secretary at an advertising agency that Steve Rogers visits looking for work.

-Nocenti, along with John Byrne, Ron Wilson, Jim Shooter and Roger Stern are featured in The Thing # 7 (January 1983).
+Nocenti, along with John Byrne, Ron Wilson, Jim Shooter and Roger Stern are featured in The Thing #7 (January 1983).
 The issue features the titular character storming into a fictionalized Marvel Comics and encountering the creators behind his own strip.

 Nocenti makes a cameo appearance in The Incredible Hulk #291 (January 1984).
-At the time Nocenti was assistant editor to Larry Hama on The Incredible Hulk and X-Men.
+At the time, Nocenti was assistant editor to Larry Hama on The Incredible Hulk and X-Men.
 She also appeared in a spoof comic strip in 1984's The Defenders #127.

-Arthur Adams visually based the character Ricochet Rita in the Longshot limited series on Nocenti.
+Arthur Adams visually based the character Ricochet Rita, Spiral's alter ego, on Nocenti.